sayeedkhalshi/content-creation/concept-book/speculation-phase.md

 Speculation follows the rule of "Higher bias higher accuracy" rule.
 This rule actually works because of layerism.
 That no matter how wrong you know, you gotta speculate now cause you have to act now, so what it does is it look for other layers of perspectives, sees what fits to connect all those perspectives, basically like a universal learning technique and it uses that as a intuition.
 So this layerism makes the prediction of speculation to the point even though the brain still don't know how or why he came to the solution.

 For example, if your hands learn a new thing and your legs don't, after the hand only can predict how to put the action with new learning so it still fits the probable actions of the legs.

+Speculation is where devil lives.
+When we act, we act because of using concept of fundamental feelings.
+Those fundamental feelings may not be all enough of experience we needed to do something, so now we speculate on top of those fundamental feelings.